 WP3.5: Resource Allocation – e-GRANT.

 The technical development of the e-Infrastructure Commons services is user-driven to satisfy the needs of scientific communities, EGI-Engage competence centers, research infrastructures, NGIs, resource providers, technology providers and European Policy boards.
 Furthermore, interoperability with other e-Infrastructures and research infrastructures will be ensured.
 The roadmap, which will be presented later and is the main part of this document, has been defined through the process to gather requirements described in Section 2.
-Furthermore, a well-define procedure will allow us to periodically revise this roadmap accordingly to the new user needs that will be collected and identified during the project lifetime.
+Furthermore, a well-defined procedure will allow us to periodically revise this roadmap accordingly to the new user needs that will be collected and identified during the project lifetime.

-Sections from 3 to 7 outlines the development plans for each tool part of the e-Infrastructure commons.
-Each section includes the planned activities for one of the above listed WP3 tasks.
+Sections from 3 to 7 outline the development plans for each tool that is part of the e-Infrastructure commons.
+Each section includes the planned activities for each of the above listed WP3 tasks.
 The roadmap is also available in the WP3 wiki page.

 A summary of the document is available in Section 8.